angyts/alchemy_university_project1/readme.md

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+- I installed it as a dev requirement, so have to use `npx nodemon` to start instead.
+- To run the scripts: use `node scripts/helpers.js`

 ### Home work specifications

 - Incorporate Public Key Cryptography so transfers can only be completed with a valid signature